‘Sports Illustrated’ Model Hailey Clauson Lowers Her Robe, Leaves Little To The Imagination In Instagram Photo

 “Whos the women with the Black Cape!?
 Is it Wonder women,” another one joked.

-As The Daily Mail recently shared, Clauson is best known for her her spreads for Sports Illustrated Swimsuit Issue, which kicked off her career when she landed a spot in the 2016 edition.
-The model started modeling when she was just 14, when her father took her to a casting call in Los Angeles.
+As The Daily Mail recently shared, Clauson is best known for her spreads for Sports Illustrated Swimsuit Issue, which kicked off her career when she landed a spot in the 2016 edition.
+The model started modeling when she was just 14 when her father took her to a casting call in Los Angeles.
 She was signed that same day, the report continued.

 “I started really young and I did all the fashion shows.
 My body changed and nobody wanted me anymore until I met Sports Illustrated.
 I was not a size zero and I had curves and they accepted me the way I was,” she has said, according to The Daily Mail.